-Branch Hall is a freshmen female residence hall at Virginia State University and was erected during the 1949-1950 academic year.
+Branch Hall is a freshmen co-educational residence hall at Virginia State University and was erected during the 1949-1950 academic year.

 Residence Educators (RE), who are full‑time professional staff, are responsible for the overall supervision of the residence halls.
 Resident Assistants (RA) and Graduate Assistants function as para-professionals and assist the RE in their duties.
 Night Managers assist the RE with overnight coverage.